There are several problems with the services that many of us use to identify ourselves on the internet and communicate.

 Thunderbird (desktop email, calendar and contacts)

 Thunderbird is the default mail software for most Linux distributions and can easily be downloaded for Windows or Mac from the Thunderbird website.
 When you first start Thunderbird, it will guide you through a simple email setup for your Open Source I.T. domain.
-By clicking on the Thunderbird “Add-ons” menu item, you can install “Lightening”, the defacto calendar and scheduling plugin for Thunderbird, as well as 1“CardBook” to manage your contacts.
+By clicking on the Thunderbird “Add-ons” menu item, you can install “Lightening”, the defacto calendar and scheduling plugin for Thunderbird, as well as 6“CardBook” to manage your contacts.
 You can find a bunch of other great open source software plugins for Thunderbird in the add-ons directory, as well.
-“Shrunked Image Resizer” is handy for automatically reducing attached image sizes, for example.2 Unfortunately, recent versions of Thunderbird have broken backwards-compatibility with many add-ons, so the directory isn’t as rich as it used to be.
+“Shrunked Image Resizer” is handy for automatically reducing attached image sizes, for example.7 Unfortunately, recent versions of Thunderbird have broken backwards-compatibility with many add-ons, so the directory isn’t as rich as it used to be.

 You can connect your contacts and calendar to Nextcloud according to the following guide: https://docs.nextcloud.com/server/latest/user_manual/en/pim/sync_thunderbird.html You may need to un-check “Local Address Books” from the “Preferences > Composition > Addressing” settings page in Thunderbird in order for email composition to use auto-complete from CardBook.
+NOTE: If you have existing contact lists that you are trying to import to Nextcloud, you may need to create groups in Nextcloud with the exact same name as your contact lists in order for these lists to be preserved.

 UPDATE 2/28/2021: The latest TB integration guide for Thunderbird now uses TBSync, but I still recommend using this with CardBook, since TBSync (and its extensions) don’t seem to manage contact lists as well.
 CardBook can also be a little quirky, though – such as some contact lists not showing up in the auto-complete drop-down, but they still autocomplete when you type in the list name and hit tab.
-Also, the Provider For Google Calendar plugin now appears to be broken and a manual process for integrating Google CalDAV appears to be the best method for adding Google calendars ATM: https://github.com/kewisch/gdata-provider/issues/63#issuecomment-759424469
+Also, the Provider For Google Calendarplugin now appears to be broken and a manual process for integrating Google CalDAV appears to be the best method for adding Google calendars ATM: https://github.com/kewisch/gdata-provider/issues/63#issuecomment-759424469

 UPDATE 12/27/2021: Thunderbird 91.3 has a fancy new email/calendar wizard that exposes Google calendars without requiring a plugin